dbarzin/mercator/docs/queries.md

 ### `OUTPUT graph`

-Generates a **relationship graph** between the returned entities.
-This format is suited for visualizing dependencies, application maps, or network relationships.
+Produces a **relationship graph** between the returned entities.
+This format suits dependency visualisation, application cartography, or network relationships.

 ```sql
 OUTPUT graph
 ```

 !!! tip "When to use `graph`?"
-    Prefer `OUTPUT graph` whenever your query loads relations with `WITH` and you want to visualize the links between entities (applications ↔ servers, networks ↔ servers, etc.).
+Prefer `OUTPUT graph` when your query loads relations with `WITH` and you want to visualise the links between entities (applications ↔ servers, networks ↔ servers, etc.).

-## Saving Queries
+## Saving queries

-It is possible to **save queries** in the interface to retrieve and re-run them without retyping them.
+Queries can be **saved** in the interface so they can be retrieved and re-executed without retyping them.
 Saved queries can be made public (visible to all users) or private (visible only to their author).

 ## Examples